devmarantz/elegant-javascript-exercises/README.md

 # Assignment

+A set of exercises to help develop my JS skills

 Read the following chapters from [Eloquent JavaScript](https://eloquentjavascript.net/index.html) and complete the exercises at the end of each chapter:

 - **[5.
 Higher-order Functions](https://eloquentjavascript.net/05_higher_order.html)**: for the final exercise, make sure to download [`scripts.js`](https://eloquentjavascript.net/code/scripts.js) and import it into your code.